Qeedji/gekkota-os/SDK-G4/API/README.md

 **avmedia.subtitles:**
 Gekkota supports SRT and WebVTT subtitles.
 An example shows you how to make an app that display the subtitles and how to let Gekkota display them.

+**failSoftMode**
+This document describes the Fail Soft Mode feature.

 **hidInput:**
 This document explains how to filter HID events from specific devices and components used by Gekkota.